getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 ### Blueprints

 The **blueprints** folder is used to define forms for options and configuration for each of the template files.
 These are used by the **Administrator Panel** and are optional.
-The theme is 100% functional without these, but they will not be editable via the administrator panel unless provided.
+The theme is 100% functional without these, but they will not be editable via the administrator panel, unless provided.

 ### SCSS / LESS / CSS

 Again, there is nothing set in stone here, but a solid practice is to have a sub-folder called `scss/` if you use want to develop with Sass, or `less/` if you prefer Less along with a `css/` folder to put static CSS files, and a `css-compiled/` folder for any automatically generated files from your Sass or Less compilations.

-How you organize your files in here is completely up to you, feel free to follow our example in the default **antimatter** theme provided with the Grav Base package for some ideas.
+How you organize your files in here is completely up to you.
+Feel free to follow our example in the default **antimatter** theme provided with the Grav Base package for some ideas.
 We are using the **scss** variant of Sass which is more CSS-like, and frankly more natural to write.

 To install Sass on your computer: simply [follow the instructions on the sass-lang.com][sasslang] website.

 1. Execute the simple provided scss shell script by typing `> ./scss.sh` from the root of the theme.
 2. Running the command directly `> scss --sourcemap --watch scss:css-compiled` which is the same thing.